Context and Content Warning

 We complied with that request and so this interview is now presented without those passages.

 It is worth stating that the newspaper was not bullied or sanctioned into agreeing to withdraw that portion of the text.
-Nothing Tony Pike has ever said to me feels fabricated, but at the end of the day the individuals that objected to being included did not get an opportunity to put over their side of the story.
+Nothing Tony Pike has ever said to me feels fabricated, but at the end of the day the individuals that objected to being included in the text had a fair claim to say they did not get an opportunity to put over their side of the story.

 - Words: Nick Gibbs firstname.lastname@example.org